Hoffee-Toffee/Troll-Toll-Calculator/README.md

 * [Express](https://expressjs.com/en/api.html)
 * [Knex.js](https://knexjs.org/)
 * [Sass](https://sass-lang.com/)
+* Auth?

-Additionally, the app utilizes the Auckland Transport API to fetch real-time data on bridges and tolls.
+Additionally, the app will use the [Auckland Transport API](https://nzta.govt.nz/traffic-and-travel-information/use-our-data/about-the-apis/auckland-traffic-api/) to fetch real-time data on bridges and tolls.

 ## User Stories

 ### MVP

-As a toll operator:
+As a troll toll operator:
-* I want to view a list of bridges and their toll collection data.
+* I want to view a list of bridges in Auckland and their stats
-* I want to analyze toll collection trends based on different times of the day.
+* I want to see an average estimate of how much toll can be collected per hour.

+As a registered troll toll operator user:
+* I want to be able to log in to my account
-* I want to identify peak hours for each bridge to maximize revenue.
+* I want to be able to save my favourite bridges

 ### Stretch

 As a toll operator:
 * I want to receive automated recommendations for adjusting toll rates during peak hours.
 * I want to compare toll revenue between different bridges.

+### Stretchier Stretch
+* I want to analyze toll collection trends based on different times of the day through visualisations.
+* I want to identify peak hours for each bridge to maximize revenue through visualisation.

 ---